Sunday, October 25, 2009

 The Lost World (1925)

-The movie’s based on Arthur Conan Doyle’s 1912 novel of the same name.
-Both concern an expedition by a group of men with different goals.
+The Lost World is based on Arthur Conan Doyle’s 1912 novel of the same name, concerning an expedition by a group of men with differing goals.
 Their shared destination is a plateau of rock, hidden deep in the Amazon jungle, upon which live creatures forgotten by time.
-Professor Challenger (played in the film by Wallace Beery) has been there before; however, without physical evidence to back up his claims, he’s become an object of ridicule back home in London.
-Challenger vows to return to the plateau and shut up his critics; this time, he’ll be joined by Professor Summerlee (Arthur Hoyt), a sceptic; Lord John Roxton (Lewis Stone), a big-game hunter and adventurer; and Ed Malone (Lloyd Hughes), a timid newspaperman hoping to prove his courage to a shallow fiancĂ©.
+Professor Challenger (Wallace Beery) has been there before; however, without physical evidence to back up his claims, he has become an object of ridicule back home in London.
+Challenger has returned to the plateau to shut up his critics.
+He’s joined by Professor Summerlee (Arthur Hoyt), a sceptic; Lord John Roxton (Lewis Stone), a big-game hunter and adventurer; and Ed Malone (Lloyd Hughes), a timid newspaperman hoping to prove his courage to a shallow fiancé.
 Several servants follow.

 The film adds a pretty girl, too.
 This is Paula White (Bessie Love); daughter of the explorer Maple White, who, in the movie’s version of events, followed Challenger into the rainforest the first time and never came back.
 Mr. White comes in handy in a couple of ways: first, his disappearance provides Challenger with the means to return to the jungle, as Malone’s paper agrees to fund the trip as a ‘human interest’ story.
-Second, White’s notebook of sketches (which made it home, even though he did not) provides us with several drawings of the dinosaurs we’re going to see, along with a diagram of the rocky plateau.
+Second, White’s notebook of sketches (which made it home, even though he did not) provides us with several drawings of the dinosaurs we’ll soon see, along with a diagram of the rocky plateau.
 This builds suspense, but more importantly, it helps us orient ourselves once the action starts.
-We know the animals are “tremendous in size and ferocity,” as Paula explains it, and the notebook’s doodles enforce the point, offering us scale drawings of cowboy-hatted humans and dinosaurs together.
-Many films have used this technique since, including Titanic (1991).
+We know the animals are “tremendous in size and ferocity,” as Paula puts it, and the notebook’s doodles enforce the point, offering us scale drawings of cowboy-hatted humans and dinosaurs together.
+Many films have used this technique since, including Titanic.

-One of his tricks was to cut from the dinosaur battle scenes (which appear to be long shots, though they aren’t) to close-ups of an actor’s face, usually Bessie Love’s.
-Her expressions of fear are meant to convey immediacy, but with no connecting shot between her and the dinosaurs (which are photographed in one, static take), we are left with a cheap looking montage.
+One of his tricks is to cut from the dinosaur battle scenes (which appear to be long shots, though they aren’t) to close-ups of an actor’s face, usually Bessie Love’s.
+Her expressions of fear are meant to convey immediacy, but with no connecting shot between her and the dinosaurs (which are photographed in one, static take), the result is flat.

 Where to find The Lost World: